Port St. Lucie, North Palm Beach and Mobile Offices serving all of Florida

 While truck accidents can not be similar to car accidents, they are often more severe.
 That is because the size of the truck compared to a regular passenger vehicle can cause debilitating and deadly injuries.
 Even at slower speeds, a truck can cause more damage.

 If you or a loved one was injured in a Florida truck accident, then you may be entitled to compensation for your losses and pain.
-The Law Team at Fetterman & Associates will work be to get compensation for your medical costs, lost wages, and pain and suffering.
+The Law Team at Fetterman & Associates, PA will work be to get compensation for your medical costs, lost wages, and pain and suffering.

 Most truck accidents can be catastrophic – if not fatal.
 Those who do survive these devastating accidents can endure long-term disability, disfigurement, and pain.